Design Mistakes – Furniture Against a Wall

 Use a Console Table

 Another thing we added to Jan’s living room was a console table behind her sectional.
 This helps divide the room and gives her another spot to store and display items.
-I love this idea to hide the back of your couch if it is floating in the room.
+I love this idea for hiding the back of your couch if it is floating in the room.

 If you are putting your couch against a wall, a behind-the-couch table or shelf is also a good idea.
 My friends, Kim and Scott, built a shelf for their living room and it’s so genius.
 It’s the perfect little spot to rest a drink or phone and their upholstered couch isn’t right up against the wall.